What We Do

 We lead both continuous and ad hoc research projects, from impact evaluation to wave studies, using traditional and innovative polling techniques.

-Like other barometers around the world, we have been conducting wave public opinion surveys in all Central Asian countries since 2017, twice a year.
+As a leading barometer, we have been conducting wave public opinion surveys in all Central Asian countries since 2017, twice a year.

 We adhere to the principles of open data and strive to offer wide public access to the results of this project.
 In the CAB Database tab, you can download the data you’re interested in and analyze or visualize it thanks to the ODA (Online Data Analysis) tool.